 Richard’s mother comes back to Richard—who has not yet left the orphanage, since his mother still cannot afford to care for him—and says that she, Richard, and his brother will be moving to her sister’s house in Elaine, Arkansas, after stopping to see Granny in Jackson, Mississippi.
 Richard is so overjoyed at this news that he quickly packs and leaves the orphanage, not even stopping to say goodbye to the other children.
-Richard remarks that, later on, he came to believe that African Americans were often unkind to one another in this way, not out of any deep-seated inhospitality, but because the degradations and difficulties of their lives made warmth and politeness more difficult within the black community.
+Richard remarks that later on, he came to believe that black people were often unkind to one another in this way, not out of any deep-seated inhospitality, but because the degradations and difficulties of their lives made warmth and politeness more difficult within the black community.

 Ella is the first character in the novel to read seriously and for pleasure, and Richard is entranced with this activity.
-Richard seems, most of all, to envy Ella’s ability to escape the problems of the “real world” and to find, in literature, another life that can be lived in the imagination.
+Richard seems most of all to envy Ella’s ability to escape the problems of the “real world” and to find in literature another life that can be lived in the imagination.
 Although Richard’s reading skills at this point in the narrative are limited, he appreciates this power of literature—its ability to enable him to transcend his circumstances.

 Richard’s mother falls ill again and remains in her bed.
 One night, when Granny is bathing Richard and his brother, Richard asks Granny, without thinking, to “kiss” his backside—a playful jest, he thinks.
 But Granny slaps him hard on the face, and calls to his mother and to Grandpa, her husband—a veteran of Union forces in the Civil War—who threatens to shoot Richard if he does not come into the main room for his beating.
 Richard is beaten savagely with a switch by his mother, but cannot tell his family where he learned such “dirty” language.
 Granny assumes Ella taught it to him and sends her away—she weeps as she leaves, knowing that she has been wrongly accused of encouraging this “filth” in Richard.

-Here, Richard does not seem to recognize the power that his language might have.
+Richard does not seem to recognize the power that his language might have.
 For him, language as a tool is not yet refined—sometimes he repeats words simply to repeat them, to hear their sound, as he did in the bars when he was six years old.
 Granny, however, believes that language can be immensely dangerous, and that irreligious language can do “the devil’s work” and cause people real harm.
 Thus Granny punishes Richard severely for what was, in essence, a child’s misunderstanding.

-In another brief section, Richard recounts the natural beauties of Jackson, and some of the more peaceful moments he and his brother enjoy with Grandpa and Granny.
+In another brief section, Richard recounts the natural beauty of Jackson, and some of the more peaceful moments he and his brother enjoy with Grandpa and Granny.
 But Richard’s mother soon takes Richard and his brother aboard a train to Arkansas, where they will live with her sister.
 On the train, Richard asks if he can speak to the white passengers, though he knows this is not allowed.
 He asks, too, if Granny is white, because of her light skin.
 His mother replies that Granny and Grandpa were both slaves, that their last names were given to them by white owners, and that some African Americans have lighter skin than others, but whites consider people with even distant African ancestry to be “black.”

 Richard asks if he is black, and his mother says that society will view him as “colored,” but that Richard’s ancestry is really a mix of white, African, and Native American.
-Richard’s mother is uncomfortable with the conversation, but Richard resolves, internally, that he will live as a “colored” man, and that, if anyone challenges him, or if whites want to fight him, he will learn to fight them back.
+Richard’s mother is uncomfortable with the conversation, but Richard resolves, internally, that he will live as a “colored” man, and that if anyone challenges him, or if whites want to fight him, he will learn to fight them back.

 Richard has a complicated lineage of white, African, and Native American, and yet the white-dominated society of the South ignores all of that—ignores his history and what makes him who he is—in seeing him solely as black.
 This fills Richard with anger and a determination to fight back in some way—and much of the book details the ways that he fights, which he can only think of in physical terms at this young age.

 Richard, his brother, and his mother move in with his Aunt Maggie—his mother’s sister—and her husband, Uncle Hoskins.
 The house in Elaine provides Richard, for the first time, with ample food, and he cannot believe that eating so well is possible.
-He puts biscuits in his pockets during meals, in case there is no food the next day, although he slowly realizes that Hoskins and Maggie simply have enough to feed everyone.
+He puts biscuits in his pockets during meals in case there is no food the next day, although he slowly realizes that Hoskins and Maggie simply have enough to feed everyone.

 Moving in with Aunt Maggie and Uncle Hoskins provides Richard with the first stable, loving environment of his life.
 It is the first time his hunger is satisfied, and it is a testament to Richard's experience of life that at first he can't believe this is possible to maintain.

-Richard discovers that, on Saturdays, a great many man enter the house next-door to his own.
+Richard discovers that, on Saturdays, a great many men enter the house next-door to his own.
 A girl on the street tells Richard, who does not know what “business” goes on there, that the neighboring house is a brothel.
 Richard sneaks in and observes a man and woman engaged in a sex act, but the landlady running the brothel finds him and carries him back home, then launches into a tirade when Aunt Maggie and Richard’s mother return from their jobs (they are once again cooking for white families in the area).
 The madam of the brothel, who also owns the apartment Richard’s family rents, forces the family to leave, and they take up lodgings down the street.

 At the new house, Richard becomes aware of another intrigue: namely, that his Aunt Maggie has begun seeing a new man, named “Uncle” Matthews, who appears to be a kind of preacher or social leader, and who dresses formally, in a “high white collar.”
 Matthews appears to be in hiding, as he only visits Richard’s house at night, and when Richard asks his aunt and mother about this, they reply that Matthews is on the run from white people who wish to kill him.

-One night, Matthews enters the house in a hurry, and tells Maggie and Richard’s mother, with Richard overhearing from his bedroom that he (Matthews) has set fire to a house with a woman inside, as a means of destroying evidence and keeping the white family from finding out what has happened.
+One night, Matthews enters the house in a hurry and tells Maggie and Richard’s mother, with Richard overhearing from his bedroom, that he (Matthews) has set fire to a house with a woman inside, as a means of destroying evidence and keeping the white family from finding out what has happened.
 Matthews and Aunt Maggie decide to leave in the middle of the night.
 Before they do so, Maggie says a tearful goodbye to Richard and his brother.
 The next morning, Richard asks his mother what has taken place, and she says only that if Richard speaks about these events to anyone, he and other members of the family could be killed.
 Richard never brings up the event again, but he also notes that he never learns the exact nature of the crime Matthews committed, and why he did it.

 The family once again needs money, as Aunt Maggie is no longer living with them and bringing home her income from cooking.
-Richard goes from door-to-door in the white neighborhood of town, a few days later, to try to sell his dog, Betsy, a white poodle given him by Matthews before he left town.
-Richard finds a young white girl who wishes to buy the dog for a dollar, but when she returns to the door with only 97 cents, Richard refuses the money, out of principle, and takes his dog home.
+Richard goes door-to-door in the white neighborhood of town, a few days later, to try to sell his dog, Betsy, a white poodle given him by Matthews before he left town.
+Richard finds a young white girl who wishes to buy the dog for a dollar, but when she returns to the door with only 97 cents, Richard refuses the money out of principle and takes his dog home.
 The dog is later crushed by a car, and his mother calls Richard a “fool” for not taking the money—as now the family has no money to use for food, and no dog to sell.